Suba9749/subh_/README.md

 # subh_
-This is My First Git Repository
+This is My First Git Repository.
+Author-Subhankar Ghosh